simonbacquie/railstraining2/README.md

 * import RailsTraining2 Postman collection from this repo into Postman

+To make sure the app is running, try `localhost:3000`.
+If it can't find the server, use `docker-machine ip` to figure out the IP, then use that instead of `localhost`.
+If you see a red ActiveRecord error saying database not found, you're good to go--we'll sort out the rest during the training.

 In this training, we'll go over a Dockerized Rails setup provided by the ORATS project.
 We'll be working on a simple Rails API with JWT authentication, fill in some functionality, run a job, and write a new job.
 I'll also get to show you `pgcli`, which has been extremely useful for me lately.

 You can think of this as the API backend that you could use for TodoMVC.